 - see if a kidney tumor is malignant or benign

 - gauge how well a transplanted kidney is working

-- investigate the cause of hematuria (blood in your urine) or proteinuria (a high level of protein in your urine)
+- determine the cause of proteinuria, or a high level of protein in your urine

 - see the severity of progressive kidney failure and how quickly the kidneys are failing